Orthodontics In Melbourne

 Metal Braces or Clear Braces?

-This patient below was previously told that surgery was the only option to correct their orthodontic problems.
-Their FirstBite orthodontic treatment proceeded without orthognathic surgery.
+The patient below was told that surgery was the only way to correct their orthodontic problems.
+Their FirstBite orthodontic treatment was completed without orthognathic surgery.

 FAQs About Orthodontics